Will there be a second series of The Umbrella Academy on Netflix?

 The first two volumes of The Umbrella Academy were published back to back in 2008, before there was a 10-year break while Way focused on other projects.

-But if we are going to get a second series of The Umbrella Academy, we’re not likely to receive it until the end of 2020 at the earliest, with Blackman saying it takes “around 18 months” to make each series.
+We’re not likely to receive a second series of The Umbrella Academy on Netflix until the end of 2020 at the earliest, with showrunner Steve Blackman saying it takes “around 18 months” to make each series.

 **WARNING: contains spoilers for The Umbrella Academy series one**